 If your teacher has been teaching for any time at all, he or she has more candles than you can imagine—in every shape, color, and scent.
 Cupboards—or more likely, Garage Sale tables—full of candles.

-Especially holiday-themed earrings, bracelets and so on.
-The teacher will feel obligated to wear it around the student just to be kind, but that’s about it.
+Especially holiday-themed earrings, bracelets, and so on.
+The teacher will feel obligated to wear it in the student’s presence just to be kind, but that’s about it.

 Lotions and potions

 Again, a touchy subject.
 Lotions, creams, aftershave, cologne, perfume—it’s all about personal preference and unless you have some kind of inside track with the teacher’s true desires and personal preferences, skip it.